 The construction of the superstructure and jib will be clear from the illustration.
 The Wheel Discs representing the wheels are held on lock-nutted bolts so that they are free to turn.
-In Fig. 5.6a the top of the cab has been removed to show the construction of the rear end of the jib.
+In Fig. 5.6a the top of the cab has been removed to show the construction of the rear on lock-nutted boils so that they are free to thin, it rig. as a large and of the jib.